aleppax/upyftsconf/README.md

 # upyftsconf
-micropython Far Too Simple Config
+micropython Far Too Simple Config File

 a simplistic way of storing configuration data for projects written in micropython.